akalaszi/wisdom/README.md

 For subsequent launches, use `npm start` from the project root.

 ## How to use
-The `init.sh` should start up the server+frontend and open up the default browser pointing to the `http://localhost:3000/`.
-Type `uranus` in the search field: it should return 15 results.
-If any result is clicked, the full content should be opened automatically in a new tab, at the same time the current result priority is increased.
+The `init.sh`` script is designed to launch both the server and frontend, and it should automatically open the default browser, directing it to http://localhost:3000/.
+Upon entering "uranus" in the search field, the system is expected to yield 15 results.
+Clicking on any result should show the full content in a new tab, simultaneously increasing the priority of the current result.

 ## Tokenization
-All the docs are converted to lower case and the tokens are split by non English letter characters.
-This means that the only valid input is a string consisting of characters [a-z,A-Z].
+The documents have been transformed to lowercase, and the tokens are separated by non-English letter characters.
+Therefore, the only acceptable input is a string composed of characters from the range [a-z, A-Z].

 ## OMDB search
-During every search an OMDB query is executed and the whole resulting document is indexed and added to the collection.
-This means that this document will be returned in any subsequent searche if its content matches the search query.
+In each search, an OMDB query is performed, and the entire resulting document is indexed and included in the collection.
+Consequently, this document will be retrieved in any subsequent search if its content aligns with the search query.

 ## Known issues - due to the time constraint
-- Junit tests should have been added. -> it was not required
+- The addition of JUnit tests was not a requirement.
-- Paging performance could have been optimized. e.g.: for page=n, the backend fetches all the n*pageSize docs and returs the last n.
+- Paging performance could have been enhanced; for instance, for page n, the backend retrieves all n*pageSize documents and returns the last n.
-- API key is exposed.
-OMDB uses http and query param for the apikey, so if someone who wants my key, can snuff it anyhow.
-This should have been injected from env variable.
+- The API key is exposed.
+OMDB utilizes HTTP and query parameters for the API key, making it susceptible to interception.
+Ideally, the key should have been injected from an environment variable for added security.

+## Credits
+Used ChatGPT to make this doc nicer in English and used GitHub CoPilot for the React.JS part.